top of page

 About the Symposium

-The Inaugural ACORES meeting aims to build a multidisciplinary network connecting cardiology, oncology, hematology, radiation oncology, pharmacy, and allied health.
+The Inaugural ACORES Meeting successfully built a powerful, multidisciplinary network connecting cardiology, oncology, hematology, radiation oncology, pharmacy, and allied health professionals across Australia.

 Dr Daniel Chen, Prof Doan Ngo, Prof Aaron Sverdlov, Dr Sanjeev Kumar, Dr Satish Ramkumar, Dr Mark Nolan, Prof Constantine Tam, Prof Jarad Martin, Dr Phillipa Ell